micropython/micropython/docs/rp2/tutorial/pio.rst

 * SET : writes data at destination

-Apart from the PIO assembly instructions we have the following :-
+Apart from the PIO assembly instructions we have the following:

 <side_set_value> : value applied to the side set pins at the start of the
                    instruction which helps configure the side pin of the